 Once you have your Facebook contest idea pinned down, there are a few more things to know.
 First, you need to decide what people need to do in order to enter your contest.
-Truthfully, something as simple as leaving a comment is all you need to do.
+Truthfully, something as simple as leaving a comment is all you need to do and makes it easy on those entering.
 You could ask them to upload a photo to your contest post, but keep in mind that the more effort it takes to enter a contest, the fewer people who will do so.

-Related to this…having people leave a comment to enter your Facebook contest gives you a way of directly notifying them if they win (via comment reply or comment messaging).
+Related to this…having people leave a comment to enter your Facebook contest gives you a way of directly notifying them if they win (via comment reply or comment messaging capabilities).

 Along with the Facebook promotion guidelines above, you’ll need a way to randomly select your winner(s).
-Using Random.org or Fanpage Karma’s Good Lucky Fairy are excellent free tools.
+Using Random.org is an excellent free tool.